-- To provide leadership and excellence in achieving sustainable design of Markham's communities by: - a) requiring community design based on principles of sustainable development; and - b) requiring or encouraging sustainable development practices in building and site design. - 6.2.1.2 To work, in cooperation with the Region and the Toronto and Region Conservation Authority, to develop incentive programs to encourage the development of sustainable communities, and the application of sustainable development practices in building and site design.

-To promote sustainable design and development of Markham's buildings, streets, urban places and parks through the implementation of a broad framework of regulations, guidelines and incentives including, but not limited to, secondary plans, precinct plans, comprehensive block plans, zoning by-laws, sustainable development assessment checklists, design review panels and design excellence awards.
+- To provide leadership and excellence in achieving sustainable design of Markham's communities by: - a) developing more sustainable communities; and - b) requiring or encouraging sustainable development practices in building and site design. - 6.2.1.2 To work, in cooperation with the Region and the Toronto and Region Conservation Authority, to develop incentive programs to encourage the development of sustainable communities, and the application of sustainable development practices in building and site design. - 6.2.1.3 To promote sustainable design and development of Markham's buildings, streets, urban places and parks through the implementation of a broad framework of regulations, guidelines and incentives including, but not limited to, secondary plans, precinct plans, comprehensive block plans, zoning by-laws, comprehensive sustainable development guidelines, design review panels and design excellence awards.